irmen/Tale/docs/source/index.rst

   someone is yelling something, and if possible, where the sound is coming from.
 - text is nicely formatted when outputted (wrapped to a configurable width).
 - uses ansi sequence to spice up the console output a bit (needs colorama on windows, falls back to plain text if not installed)
-- uses smartypants if available; to automatically render quotes, dashes, ellipsis etc. in a nicer way.
-Needs chcp 1252+unicode font on windows.
+- uses smartypants to automatically render quotes, dashes, ellipsis etc. in a nicer way.
+This requires chcp 1252+unicode console font on windows.
 - game can be saved (and reloaded); pickle is used to serialize the full game world state
 - save game data is placed in the operating system's user data directory instead of some random location
 - there's a list of 70+ creature races, adapted from the Dead Souls 2 mudlib